KlaraSvobodova/English-for-designers/02-first-impression/final.md

 ## My portfolio
 ### About me
 * Hello, my name is Klára Svobodová, and my nickname is Klárys.
 I have been doing graphic design since high school.
 I graduated from a vocational school with a focus on graphic design.
 I went to the Michael School and finished last year.
 I got the title DiS.
 Graphic Designer.
 Currently, I am here at VŠKK.
 * Also to graphics, I work on Czech floorball development projects.
 I am an active referee and player... well, not active player right now due to my health problems.
-So, if I'm not sitting at the computer at home, I'm somewhere on the court...
+So, if I'm not sitting at the computer at home, I'm somewhere on the sports hall...

 ![ABC8DC13-5B67-4D1F-9DDA-F2725F46274E](https://github.com/KlaraSvobodova/English-for-designers/assets/152971101/e0154011-6d5c-49cf-8f02-b5aaeed2e1b6)